TheKornelM/Minesweeper-PHP/dev-docs.md

 - `POSTGRES_PASSWORD`: Default Postgres user password
 - `POSTGRES_DB`: Default database name

 Run the `docker-compose` command from the project's root directory.
-You can pass environment variables as arguments or within an environment file.
+You can pass environment variables within an environment file.
 For example, you can run
 `docker-compose --env-file .env up` where `.env` is the name of the environment file name.

 This will create a PostgreSQL Docker container with the initialized schema.